 Codependency can result if a person doesn’t believe they deserve to be happy.
 They might not value themselves, so they look to others as proof that they are valuable.
 If you feel gratified because someone needs you, it might be because you’re codependent on that person.
 Codependency can also make you feel worthless and shame.

-A person who is codependent often displays an image of competence, self-reliance, and confidence.
+A person who is codependent may display an image of competence, self-reliance, and confidence.
 It’s not uncommon for such people to take on responsibilities that are beyond what they can handle.
 Making a mistake or receiving criticism from others can make feelings of insecurity arise.

 A common sign of codependency is that you try to fix the mistakes that your loved one makes.
 Doing so can make it difficult for other people to learn how to be independent and learn from their mistakes.
 It can also enable those people who are addicted.